english-blog/english-blog.github.io/_posts/2011-10-25-i-wish-love-poem.md

 But all I have is tonight

 Take me in your arms
-Hold me for very last time
+Hold me for the very last time
 Like you could never let go
 For all I have is tonight